Research & Methodology

 • Smallest territory of the seven Warring States

-• Poor in natural resources and strategic depth
+• Poor resources and strategic depth

 • Strategically boxed in by Qin, Wei, and Chu